Childhood (Congenital) Glaucoma

 Treatment for Congenital Glaucoma

-Unlike adult forms of glaucoma which are usually treated with topical medications first, childhood glaucomas are often treated with eye surgery.
+Unlike adult glaucoma, which doctors usually treat with eye drops first, doctors often treat childhood glaucoma with surgery.
 Eye surgery is usually necessary, since treatment with eye drops is only temporarily helpful in many congenital glaucoma.
 Fortunately, surgical treatment, particularly in glaucoma which develops after the age of six months, is often successful in lowering eye pressure permanently.
-During the operation, the poorly functioning drain is opened.
+During the operation, the surgeon opens the poorly functioning drain.
 This exposes the deepest portions of the drain to the aqueous humor (fluid within the eye).
-Classically, two operations, goniotomy and trabeculotomy, have been used to treat congenital glaucoma.
-They may have to be performed more than once before the eye pressure is reduced.
-More recently, the GATT Procedure has also been used successfully in some forms of childhood glaucoma.
-If these are unsuccessful, then other types of surgery may be required.

 Most babies with congenital glaucoma maintain some degree of vision, and some may even have excellent vision.
 With expanding knowledge, the next decade may lead to the discovery of the basic causes of congenital glaucoma and a new form of treatment.